Do I Need a Collection Attorney?

 Hiring a law firm specializing in debt collection has many advantages.
 At Snellings Law LLC, we are familiar with all the applicable laws to ensure that these laws are not violated while collecting the debt.
 By initially retaining a New Jersey collection attorney, we can save you time, money, and frustrations because:

-- Prior to collection actions, we evaluate the legal collectability of your claim, including relevant statutes of limitations or weak documentary evidence issues that may compromise your claim.
+- Evaluate the debtor and the debt: Prior to collection actions, we evaluate the legal collectability of your claim, including relevant statutes of limitations or weak documentary evidence issues that may compromise your claim.

-- Suits are promptly filed after a demand letter is sent and expiration of any statutory dispute period.
+- File lawsuits: Suits are promptly filed after a demand letter is sent and expiration of any statutory dispute period.

-- Prompt verification of the debt when disputes exist.
+- Prepare your case: Prompt verification of the debt when disputes exist.

-- Reasonable and achievable debt repayment plans are negotiated and monitored for compliance.
+- Negotiate on your behalf: Reasonable and achievable debt repayment plans are negotiated and monitored for compliance.
 Repayment plans are encouraged where applicable to avoid the reduction or voidance of your claim during the debtor’s bankruptcy proceedings.

-- If necessary, legal judgments against the judgment debtor are obtained and enforced by filing judgment liens and post judgment garnishment proceedings.
+- Aggressively pursue your debt: If necessary, legal judgments against the judgment debtor are obtained and enforced by filing judgment liens and post judgment garnishment proceedings.

-Unlike collection agencies, attorneys are subject to state rules of ethics and professionalism and subject to sanctions by the court for improper handling of client’s affairs or funds.
+Unlike collection agencies, attorneys are subject to state rules of ethics and professionalism.
+They are also subject to sanctions by the court for improper handling of client’s affairs or funds.
 Any funds recovered are deposited into the firm’s IOLTA Trust Account, not into a business account where funds could be commingled.